 Ability to read, interpret, and prepare scientific reports and documents.

 Physical condition commensurate with the demands of the position.

 Two (2) years of permanent competitive class status in the title of Water Systems Chemist I; or one (1) year of permanent, competitive-class status in the title of Water Systems Chemist II.

-Graduation from a regionally accredited or New York State registered college or university with a baccalaureate degree in chemistry, biology, environmental science, or a closely related field and two (2) years of laboratory work experience or it part-time equivalent performing water or wastewater analysis in a potable water treatment facility, waste water treatment facility, or other environmental testing laboratory.
+Graduation from a regionally accredited or New York State registered college or university with a Bachelor's degree in chemistry, biology, environmental science, or a closely related field and two (2) years of laboratory work experience or it part-time equivalent performing water or wastewater analysis in a potable water treatment facility, waste water treatment facility, or other environmental testing laboratory.